 If you are injured in a sidewalk slip and fall, you only have a short time to file a lawsuit seeking compensation.
 According to Indiana’s statute of limitations, you have two years from the date of the fall to file a personal injury lawsuit.
 Two years may seem like a long time, but your attorney will need as much time as possible to determine who is liable for maintaining the sidewalk and gathering evidence to prove negligence.

 Furthermore, if the party is a government entity (i.e. city or county), you must file a Tort Claim Notice within 180 days of the accident or lose your right to file a lawsuit.
 Because you may not know who is liable for the sidewalk, it is important to contact a premises liability attorney immediately to protect your right to recover compensation for your medical bills, lost wages, pain, and suffering.

 Call Our Personal Injury Attorney for More Information

-If you have been injured in a slip and fall accident, our personal injury attorney can help you file a claim to receive compensation for your injuries, losses, and damages.
+If you have been injured in a slip and fall accident, our premises liability attorneys can help you file a claim to receive compensation for your injuries, losses, and damages.